Idee8/codecrawl/README.md

 ## Credits

-Built with inspiration and techniques from **[Firecrawl](https://github.com/mendableai/firecrawl) and [Repomix](https://github.com/yamadashy/repomix)**.
-Special thanks to their contributors for pioneering web crawling and repository processing approaches.
+Built with inspiration and techniques from **[Firecrawl](https://github.com/mendableai/firecrawl).
+Special thanks to their contributors for pioneering web crawling.